 “…then We made the alaqah into a mudghah.”

 In Arabic, a mudghah is essentially something that has been chewed.
 This may seem like a bizarre way to describe an embryo at first, but when accompanied by an image of one in gestation, it begins to make sense.
-You see, around the 28 day mark, an embryo develops somites along its back.
+Scientists have observed that around the 28 day mark, an embryo develops somites along its back.
 When caught on camera, these somites closely resemble the teeth marks one would expect to find on a substance which has been chewed.
-Of course, there’s no way that Muhammad could have known this.
+Of course, there’s no way that the illiterate Prophet Muhammadﷺ could have known this.
 Nor could he have truly understood the significance of the use of the word “alaqah” in the previous passage.
 In fact, there’s no way anybody in 7th-century Arabia could have known that an embryo relies on its mother’s blood, stores its own in one place, or hangs from the uterine wall.
 And no soothsayer, psychic, false prophet, or any other person claiming spiritual distinction in those 1000 years came forward with this same information.
-It was not until the invention of the telescope some 1000 years later that scientists and doctors were finally able to begin piecing together our current knowledge of embryonic development.
+It was not until the invention of the telescope around a millennium later that scientists and doctors were finally able to begin piecing together our current knowledge of embryonic development.

-With this in mind, when one reads the Quran in Arabic, then, the presence of the words “alaqah” and “mudghah” and the simple but profound depth the language relays give some serious weight to the claims that the book was revealed to Muhammad by the power of God.
+With this in mind, when one reads the Quran in Arabic, then, the presence of the words “alaqah” and “mudghah” and the simple but profound depth the language relays give some serious weight to the claims that the book was revealed to the Prophet Muhammadﷺ by the power of God.

 Jumu’ah – also known as Friday Prayer – sees Muslims gather at their local mosque every Friday afternoon.
-Attending Jumu’ah is a crucial part of Muslim life, so understanding and participating in the ceremony is a must for those who are able.
+Attending Jumu’ah is a crucial part of Muslim life, so understanding and participating in the prayer is a must for those who are able.

-Although most parts of Friday Prayer will be spoken in the national language of whatever country the mosque is in, some of it is in Arabic.
+Although most parts of Friday Prayer will be spoken in the local language of whatever country the mosque is in, some of it is in Arabic.
 During the gathering, the speaker will give a sermon, accompanied by passages from the Quran.
 In order to understand what the speaker is saying, you must be proficient in classical Arabic.
 Don’t worry here about not being a native speaker.
-Nobody speaks classical Arabic as their first language, the only way one can develop an understanding of the tongue is to read the Quran and learn the Arabic language.
-Reading the Quran in English is therefore counterproductive and will not help you understand what is being said at Friday prayers.
+Nobody speaks classical Arabic as their first language, so the only way one can develop an understanding of the tongue is to read the Quran and learn it in its classical form.
+Reading the Quran in English is therefore counterproductive and will not help you understand what is being said during Friday prayer.

-As you can see, the importance of reading the Quran in its original Classical Arabic cannot be understated.
+As you can see, the importance of reading the Quran in its original classical Arabic cannot be understated.
 Only in its original format can it be fully understood and appreciated.
 That being said, there’s no reason to throw out your English-language interpretations of the Quran.
 They can be a useful study tool, bridging the gap as you begin learning the language, and will help you introduce your friends and family to the religion.
-Just be sure to remind them that to truly understand what the Quran says, they must read it in Classical Arabic!
+Just be sure to remind them that to truly understand what the Quran says, they must read it in classical Arabic!